 A frozen cappuccino is a frozen beverage made by blending chilled coffee, ice cubes, milk, and sugar/sweeteners.
 Variations include adding vanilla ice cream, whipped cream, cookies, caremel, or all of these for a more delectable drink with a caffeine kick.

 The origin of the frozen cappuccino is not well-documented, but it’s likely that this drink has been enjoyed by coffee lovers for decades.
-The popularity of icy coffee drinks has soared in recent years, with many people seeking out ways to enjoy coffee even when the weather is warm.
+The popularity of icy coffee drinks has soared in recent years, with many people seeking out ways to enjoy coffee even when the weather is warm, from simply adding ice to instant coffee to making cafe-level cold beverages.
 Starbucks’ Frappucino (combining the words frappe and cappuccino) debuted in 2002, which accelerated the adoption of this type of beverage.

 What makes this cool drink a perfect choice for me is that I can control exactly what goes into my homemade version.
 If I feel like treating myself to something extra-special, I just whip up a glass of frozen cappuccino topped with vanilla ice cream and some caramel sauce.
 My kids go bonkers for the coffeeless version as well 🙂